 For an even more authentic travel experience and memories of the destination, you should always do what the locals do!
 Participate in their local races and get a chance to interact and communicate with the locals!
 While some races require pre-registration before a certain date, there are always local races that allow on-the-spot registration for the travelling runners like you!
 Taking part in local races provides you the rare chance to engage with the community, enjoy the scenery and immerse yourself in the tradition the race has to offer.
 Who knows, you may just learn more history and travelling perks of the place from your fellow runners than you ever will from a guided tour!

-Budget airlines are everywhere and can be easily purchased via computers and mobile apps.
-It may use to cost a bomb in the past but now, travelling to nearby countries can be cheaper than a night of hotel stay!
+Not all of us are able to have fractional ownership jet to enable us to fly private (although there are ways to fly private without this, and it may not be too different in price to a first-class ticket if you know what to look for).
+However, for those who don’t have this kind of money to spare, budget airlines are everywhere and affordable flights can be easily purchased via computers and mobile apps.
+It may used to cost a small fortune in the past, but now travelling to nearby countries can be cheaper than a night of hotel stay!
 All you need to do is to pack light, book a flight and ensure that the race registration dates and race dates are in your favour.

 Running in a new destination is arguably the best thing to see, hear, feel and know everything that the place has to offer.
 So, why not run the world this year?
 One race at a time.